-If you search for “518 Painters” for instance, you will find information on the companies website, reviews, and recent posts and offers.
+If you search for “518 Painters,” for instance, you will find information on the company’s website, reviews, and recent posts and offers.

-In this example, you can see that 518 Painters of Albany NY has a pretty strong online presence.
+This example shows that 518 Painters of Albany, NY has a solid online presence.

-You can see that the company has a Facebook page that you can go check out and read reviews.
+You can see that the company has a Facebook page you can check out and read reviews.

 How Many Estimates Should I Get?

-Call in at least three different professional interior painting contractors for your project and ask Friends and family for references.
+Call at least three professional interior painting contractors for your project and ask Friends and family for references.